raquentin/raquentin/README.md

 }
 ```

-The latter is more practical for use with existing programming languages or similar programs, particularly those with lexers defining tokens as instances of a custom Token enum:
+The latter is more practical for use with existing programming languages or static analysis tools with lexers defining tokens as instances of a custom Token enum:

 ```rust
 // requires features = ["derive"] in Cargo.toml